notaz/picodrive/platform/base_readme.txt

 @@3.
 "Set to unscaled centered"
 Adjust the resizing options to set game image to it's original size.

 @@3.
+"Set to 4:3 scaled"
+Scale the image up, but keep 4:3 aspect, by adding black borders.

+@@3.
 "Set to fullscreen"
 Adjust the resizing options to make the game image fullscreen.